roedl-dynamics/RD_Tools/README.md

 <h1>RD_Tools</h1>
-<p>this Tool is a launcher to open the RD_Module [Labelfinder](https://github.com/roedl-dynamics/RDD-Labelfinder ,AutoD365FODevSetupTool,D365FOServiceManager)
+this Tool is a launcher to open the RD_Module [Labelfinder](https://github.com/roedl-dynamics/RDD-Labelfinder ,AutoD365FODevSetupTool,D365FOServiceManager)

  .
 The launcher reads the labels while it start in the background so you can start the Labelfinder through the launcher without delay.